Grazing Management Practices to Enhance Soil Health in the Northern Great Plains

 • Soil Management: organic matter, soil analysis, soil chemistry, soil physics, soil quality/health

 The objective of this project is to identify the impacts of livestock grazing management on the environmental and economic sustainability of an ICLS.
-Specifically, the influence of stock density and forage utilization of grazing livestock on 1) soil physical and chemical properties, 2 ) crop production, 3) livestock production and 4) economics.
+Specifically, the influence of forage utilization of grazing livestock on 1) soil physical and chemical properties, 2 ) crop production, 3) livestock production and 4) economics.
 This project will provide valuable information on the effects of different grazing management strategies in ICLSs, assisting producers in making management decisions.
 Project results will be disseminated through cafe talks, workshops, tours, bulletins, news articles, videos, and social media.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.